avoutic/web-framework/MIGRATE.md

 * If you instantiated Database yourself, the constructor has changed.
 * WF->throw_exception_on_error() is removed.
 Exception always thrown from AssertService
 * If you used WFSecurity directly, it has been split into CsrfService, ConfigService and ProtectService
+* SenderCore has been deprecated.
+Use mail_service instead.
+* Config option: sender_core.handler_class has been removed.
 * StripeFactory constructor has changed
 * StoredValues constructor has changed
 * UserStoredValues constructor has changed